 Frameworks are powerful tools that can make a web developer’s job easier.
 They provide a standardized set of design and development conventions that can be applied and modified for your website.
-Say, what?
+Wait—what?
 Let me explain.

 Imagine you are in the kitchen frying an egg.
-Your goal is to turn the egg over but you don’t know how you’re going to do it yet.
+Your goal is to flip the egg over, but you don’t know how you’re going to do it yet.
 You can try to fashion up your own utensil to do it or you can use an already existing utensil—a spatula.
 In the same way, frameworks are tools that help you in not having to reinvent the wheel every time you want create different elements on a website.

-The allure of frameworks is the amount of time that is saved and the resulting efficiency in getting a project rolled out faster because there’s a lot less of the initial work to be done.
+Essentially the allure of these is the amount of time that is saved and the resulting efficiency in getting a project rolled out faster because there’s a lot less of the initial work to be done.

 Frameworks take care of tasks like default browser settings, file structures, and layout templates for your website.
 This automation generates a uniform design for page elements like text, tables, forms, and buttons, amongst other things.
 Even complex navigation menus become standardized with frameworks as it can be consistently applied across your website with ease.